zilov/agni_metagenomes/documentation/samples/README.md

 This page describes columns definitions for all sample-level lists.
 Icons indicate columns that are specific to specific columns.

-- 🏞: environmental ancient metagenomes
+- 🏞: oilfield environmental metagenomes
-- 🧫: host-associated ancient metagenomes
+- 🦠: crude oil metagenomes
-- e🦠: host-associated ancient single genomes

 Numeric fields (e.g. latitude), can be filled with `NA` to indicate 'no reported value'.
 Free text fields (e.g. `geo_loc_name`) can be indicated with